 Would my dog be better elsewhere?

-But let this be a reminder you're on the right track and you can find a way out...
+But let this be a reminder you're on the right track and you can (and will) find a way out...

-You may have a bad day and think...okay my dog will be better tomorrow.
+You may have a bad day and think...that sucked but at least my dog will be better tomorrow.

 This is trigger stacking and it's such an important concept to know about as a reactive dog owner because it explains so much — why your dog gets stuck in a state of overstimulation, why they can snap unexpectedly, why they struggle to settle down etc...

 Trigger stacking happens when stress and frustration pile on throughout the day — or even the week if your dog has poor regulation.
 It’s the barking dog from the morning, the surprise scooter on your walk, a car door slamming on the way home.
-Each one adds another brick to their internal load which is why when they get back they seem overstimulated or act stubborn.
+Each one adds another brick to their internal load which is why when you get back home they seem more chaotic or act stubborn.

 That’s why understanding trigger stacking in dogs is such a turning point.
 It helps you stop blaming the last straw — and start recognising the whole stack.
 Once you understand this you can start managing the issue more efficiently and intentionally.